 The past year produced good news for the EOS.
-Investments for fiscal year ending June 30, 2018 returned 9.7%.
-Although investments did not outshine the previous year's rate of return; they still remained strong enough to exceed their benchmarks.
-The market value funded ratio is an incredible 171.7%.
+Investments for fiscal year ending June 30, 2019 returned 4.5%.
+The market value funded ratio is an incredible 153.8%.

-Total membership remained at 46 this year.
-There were 17 active members, 28 retired and 1 disabled member.
+Total membership is 44 this year.
+There were 16 active members, 27 retired and 1 disabled members.
 All eligible EOS retirees received their customary annual COLA of 2.5% which was applied January 1, 2018.